 Altered composition of the intestinal microflora has been linked to disorders of the gastrointestinal tract, including gluten sensitivity and the risk of irritable bowel syndrome-like (IBS) symptoms.

 This study is characterizing the intestinal microflora of patients with celiac disease and a subset of patients with IBS to identify and develop novel therapies, as well as preventive interventions for individuals with a high risk of developing gluten sensitivity and IBS-like symptoms.

-Clostridium difficile infection is the leading cause of nosocomial diarrhea in the U.S. Despite advances in treatment, Clostridium difficile infection continues to be associated with poor outcomes, with some patients requiring urgent surgery for life-threatening infections and others experiencing relapses and chronic disabling symptoms.
+C. difficile infection is the leading cause of nosocomial diarrhea in the U.S. Despite advances in treatment, C. difficile infection continues to be associated with poor outcomes, with some patients requiring urgent surgery for life-threatening infections and others experiencing relapses and chronic disabling symptoms.

 This project is characterizing the fecal microbial composition in the colon to develop tools that can predict response to treatment and the risk of relapse.

 Sustained alterations of a normal gut microbiome, coupled with a compromised intestinal mucosal barrier, can have an extended effect on systemic immune response.
 This can be a precursor to chronic inflammatory and autoimmune disorders, such as rheumatoid arthritis.

 Characterizing the composition of the intestinal microflora of patients with rheumatoid arthritis and their healthy family members could define specific microbial species or ecological properties, such as biodiversity, that may be responsible for microbial imbalances (dysbiosis) in patients.

 This will help in improving predictive and diagnostic protocols for individuals at high risk of developing rheumatoid arthritis and may lead to novel treatment strategies.